sanjsanj/craftathon-2/README.md

 I want to see who has reserved seats on Makers Galactic I So that I can know if my MVP worked

-When I have a full spaceship of 8 passengers
+When I have a full spaceship
 I want the site to show the flight as full
 So that it doesn't get overbooked